 The Smithsonian National Postal Museum's Maynard Sundman Lecture Series was established in 2002 through a donation by his sons, David and Donald.
 The Sundman lectures feature talks by authors and expert philatelists on stamps and stamp collecting.

-Announcing the 15th Sundman Lecture
+the 16th Maynard Sundman Lecture

 Maynard Sundman's love of stamp collecting began in 1927.
 As a child, Maynard was fascinated by these tiny bits of paper and all the history and culture they held.